-Add WMS S erver 💿 ] URL: ⊑∵amples: https://ws.nls.fi/rasteriaineistot/verkkopalvelu/wms/GetCapabilitiesRajapinta?
-Account User: Password: Save Password Let's you specify authentication for secure WMS service (https) OK Cancel
+Add WMS Se rver 🤋  3 URL: Examples: https://ws.nls.fi/rasteriaineistot/verkkopalvelu/wms/GetCapabilitiesRajapinta? Ι Account Lets you specify user name and password when you access a Password: Save Password WMS service on a server that requires authentication OK Cancel 1

-Certificate-based security is also supported (in which case a dialog will popup with information about the certificate).
+Web servers protected with certificate-based security are also supported (in which case a dialog will popup with information about the certificate).